dydxprotocol/v4-chain/indexer/README.md

 ## Running unit tests

-First, make sure all of the services and packages are built with the latest code by running:
+First, make sure all services and packages are built with the latest code by running:

 ```
 pnpm run build:all